It can be quite challenging for those painting for the first time on any surface.

 Step 2- Protection

-You will need quite a bit of paint which will probably create quite the mess on the floor.
+You will need quite a bit of paint which will probably create quite a mess on the floor.

 Start by taping off the trim and baseboards.